Hot Take: Your Cookware Might Be Gross… Here’s What I Use Instead

 Low to medium heat sautéing

-✅ The only kind worth using: 100% pure ceramic.
-Not ceramic-coated.
-Not mystery glaze.
-Just real-deal clay fired into cookware.
+✅ The only kind worth using: 100% pure ceramic, not ceramic-coated.

 Glass is that friend who’s lovely but cannot handle even one bad day.
-(May or may not be like a former version of me…) Non-reactive, totally clean… but drop it, and she’s gone.
+Non-reactive, totally clean… but drop it, and she’s gone.

 Pros: